-Peak-current limit (PCL), over-current protection (OCP) and sense-resistor short protection (SRSP) are features builtin to the iW1677.
-With the ISENSE pin the iW1677 is able to monitor the peak primary current.
+Peak-current limit (PCL), over-current protection (OCP) and sense-resistor short protection (SRSP) are features built-in to the iW1700.
+With the I{SENSE} pin the iW1700 is able to monitor the peak primary current.
 This allows for cycle by cycle peak current control and limit.
-When the primary peak current multiplied by the I{SENSE} resistor is greater than 1.15V over current (OCP) is detected and the IC will immediately turn off the base driver until the next cycle.
+When the primary peak current multiplied by the I{SENSE} resistor is greater than 1.15V, over current (OCP) is detected and the IC will immediately turn off the base driver until the next cycle.
 The output driver will send out a switching pulse in the next cycle, and the switching pulse will continue if the OCP threshold is not reached; or, the switching pulse will turn off again if the OCP threshold is reached.
-If the OCP occurs for several consecutive switching cycles, the iW1677 shuts down.
+If the OCP occurs for several consecutive switching cycles, the iW1700 shuts down.

 If the I{SENSE} resistor is shorted there is a potential danger of the over current condition not being detected.
 Thus, the IC is designed to detect this sense-resistor-short fault after startup and shut down immediately.
-The V{CC} will be discharged since the IC remains biased.
-Once V{CC} drops below the UVLO threshold, the controller resets itself and then initiates a new soft-start cycle.
+The $V{\rm CC}$ will be discharged since the IC remains biased.
+Once $V{\rm CC}$ drops below the UVLO threshold, the controller resets itself and then initiates a new soft-start cycle.
 The controller continues attempting to startup, but does not fully startup until the fault condition is removed.